aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex3fixbugs/Step1.en.md

 To explain, the condition first states that at the moment of data insertion the table *should not* contain an item with partition key `pk` equal to the `record_id` or else the write should fail (see [the attribute_not_exists function](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.OperatorsAndFunctions.html#Expressions.OperatorsAndFunctions.Functions)), implying this is the first time such a item/message is inserted.
 Then, with the inclusion of the *OR* keyword the condition says that if a row is already present in the table and the version number of the row being inserted is greater than the current row then the write should succeed.

-{{% notice info %}}
-You don't need to change anything in your Lambda code yet, this will come in just a minute if you read on.
+::alert[You don't need to change anything in your Lambda code yet, this will come in just a minute if you read on.]
-{{% /notice %}}

 ### Why does it work?